-The only real breakage that we had during our crossing was the flagstaff holder breaking off the pushpit railing - after 22 years, the gyrating movement at sea broke the welding (which in Las Palmas had a crack in it...).
+The only real breakage that we had during our first Atlantic crossing was the flagstaff holder breaking off the pushpit railing - after 22 years, the gyrating movement at sea broke the welding (which in Las Palmas had a crack in it...).
 It was welded back in place in Guadeloupe, thus removing a weak spot in the tubing of our pushpit!

-All of this was VERY USEFUL and lots of little things were set right for our Atlantic crossing.
+All of this was VERY USEFUL and lots of little things were set right for our first Atlantic crossing.
 It's amazing how complex a modern and larger sailing boat is and what needs additional checking and putting right!
 My little HR29 was ever so easy to check and look after!
-These checks also raised our own level of knowledge about the boat and the need to check out things; and we found a couple of other things that needed doing even after the ARC, Hallberg-Rassy and Jerry had left!
+These checks also raised our own level of knowledge about the boat and the need to verify things; and we found a couple of other things that needed doing even after the ARC, Hallberg-Rassy and Jerry had left!
 Suffice it to say that our boat was in much better shape after all these checks and repairs!
 And we as crew were a lot more aware and committed to the daily inspections needed to keep the boat problem-free out on the ocean.

 Water, fuel, energy and refrigeration on board:

-We had put a lot of thought into our water and energy consumption for our trip actoss the Atlantic.
+We had put a lot of thought into our water and energy consumption for our trip across the Atlantic.
 We had no problems in this area, but only because we had foreseen double and triple back-ups for everything.
 For instance, our generator wouldn't start when we tried to switch it on after a week or so at sea.
-As the watermaker works on 220V AC, no generator therefore means no extra water!
+As the watermaker works on 230 AC, no generator therefore means no extra water!
 No worries: two people can happily survive a month at sea with the amount of water that an HR53 carries, and we had lots and lots of bottled water on board just in case something went wrong with our main water tank!

 Weather at Sea & Communications: